Murder of Kristen French: Murder

+Conviction

+On September 1, 1995, Bernardo was convicted of a number of offences, including the two first-degree murders and two aggravated sexual assaults of French and Leslie Mahaffy.
+He was sentenced to life imprisonment with a possibility of parole after 25 years.
+On July 6, 1993, Homolka was sentenced to 12 years imprisonment.

+Reactions

 While French was missing, her classmates, teachers and friends at Holy Cross Secondary School chose the Green Ribbon of Hope as the symbol for their search.
 French's school community also gave the name to the Green Ribbon of Hope Campaign, a national campaign continued by Child Find Canada, governments, organizations and individuals to raise funds and awareness for missing children.

 The Green Ribbon Trail in St. Catharines was named in her honour, and a monument to French's memory stands at the beginning of the trail.
 The ribbon also gave its name to the Green Ribbon Task Force, the police group tasked with finding Leslie Mahaffy and French's killers, though they later found themselves embroiled in controversy over the role of media in police investigations.

-French is remembered for declining cooperation with her abductors in the latter period of her abduction: "Some things are worth dying for".
-She said to Bernardo: "I don't know how your wife can stand to be around you."
-On one of the memorials dedicated to her is engraved "Her legacy proves an inspiration."